ABIHAAHEMD4262/Agentic_AI_Assignment/Assignment_05/README.md

 Example interaction:

-  Welcome to the Weather Info Agent and Math Agent!
+❓ You: What is the weather of Karachi and what is 2 + 2?
-Ask me about the weather in any city and addition questions.
-Type 'exit' or 'quit'.
+Weather function fired---->

-❓ You: What is the weather of Karachi?
+Add Function Called ----->
-🤖 Bot: The current temperature in any Karachi is 34 ℃ with clear skies.
+🤖 Bot:  The current weather in Karachi is 34°C with clear skies.
+Also, 2 + 2 equals 4.

-❓ You: What is 5 + 7?
+❓ You: exit
-🤖 Bot: 12
+👋 Goodbye!